Video Game Stock Facing Key Trendline

 Moreover, the gaming entertainment company has increased their annual revenues and net income by 28% and 58%, respectively, since fiscal 2019.
 However, TTWO's trailing 12-month revenues are up by just 1% and its trailing 12-month net income has decreased by 11% since fiscal 2021.
 In addition, Take-Two stock offers a relatively high valuation at a forward price-earnings ratio of 24.15 and a price-sales ratio of 5.42.

 Still, Take-Two stock is in a great position fundamentally with $2.47 billion in cash and $244.13 million in total debt on their balance sheet.
-TTWO is also estimated to grow their revenues by 16.8% and their earnings by 28.1% in fiscal 2023, after a weak financial year prior, potentially setting TTWO up as a recovery play, if that trendline can be toppled.7 Manufacturing Stocks That Will Overcome Current Difficulties
+TTWO is also estimated to grow their revenues by 16.8% and their earnings by 28.1% in fiscal 2023, after a weak financial year prior, potentially setting TTWO up as a recovery play, if that trendline can be toppled.7 Stocks That are Ready For a Santa Claus Rally

 .